 Job costing is one of the necessary parts of running a successful trade business.
-You need to know whether a job will turn you a profit or a loss and what factors within your business are contributing to that outcome.
+To put it simply, you need to know your job costs, whether a job will turn you a profit or a loss and what factors within your business will contribute to that outcome.

 But the reality is that many trade business owners don’t revisit their job costing system nearly as often as they should.
-Revenue reports are a joy to read, as they let you see how much money is flowing into your business because of your hard work.
-Job costing sheets are the exact opposite, and many tradespeople simply don’t want to know the truth behind what every job is costing them.
+Even something as minor as a dollar increase on your manufacturing costs can have huge knock-on effects that threaten your profitability.
+But the fact of the matter is that job costing isn't the most interesting topic.
+Revenue reports, in comparison, are a joy to read, as they let you see how much money is flowing into your business because of your hard work.
+Job costing sheets are the exact opposite, and many tradespeople simply don’t want to know the truth behind profit sappers such as labour and overhead costs.

 However, times change, and what was once a good source of work could see you losing serious money if you don’t know ahead of time whether the cash cow is still paying out.
 That’s why it’s crucial to have a steady hand on your job costing process while being ready and willing to adjust on the fly to get your profitability back on track if things aren’t going as planned.

 This quick guide will cover everything you need to know about job costing by answering six common questions on the topic.
-Read on for a refresher on job costing before we get to the nitty-gritty of creating a job costing system that supports your ability to turn over profitable jobs consistently.
+Read on for a refresher before we get to the nitty-gritty of creating a system that helps you master job costs and supports your ability to turn over profitable jobs consistently.

 What is job costing?

 Job costing is the process of documenting and tracking all the costs associated with a particular job, counterbalanced by the revenue gained by completing the work.
+These days most job costings are done with job costing software, but that doesn't mean you can't use a pen and paper to cost your jobs, it's just not as efficient!
 Job costings differ across every job, dependent on factors such as the size of the project, how long it will take, how many clients are involved and even whether other trade businesses will be involved in the work.

 What are the goals of job costing?

 a).
-To understand the profit or loss of each job and how it affects the future of your business.
+To understand the direct costs of each job and how it affects the future of your business.

 b).
 To compare and analyse job estimates, refine your business practices, and price jobs with increased accuracy.